spatie/eslint-config-spatie/README.md

 }
 ```

-If you're using React in your project:
+If you're using React in your project, you'll need to extend the React extension of the configuration, and install the eslint React plugin:

 ```json
 {